zawzaww/android-guides/Updating-Kernel-Version.md

-# How To Upstream Linux Kernel For Your Android Device
+# How To Update Linux Kernel Version For Your Android Device
 ## Coming soon...